 WBI records unconditional contributions expected to be collected within one year at net realizable value.
 Unconditional contributions expected to be collected in future years are initially recorded at fair value using present value techniques incorporating risk-adjusted discount rates designed to reflect market participants' assumptions in pricing the asset.
-In subsequent years, amortization of the discounts is included in contribution revenue in the statements of activities.
+In subsequent years, amortization of the discounts is included in contribution revenue in the Statements of Activities and Changes in Net Assets.
 WBI determines the allowance for uncollectable promises to give based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
 Promises to give are written off if deemed uncollectable.